alish-2001/python-password-generator/README.md

 # PyPassGen 🛡️🔑

-A cross‑platform desktop application built with Python and PyQt5 that helps you generate secure, truly random passwords in just a few clicks.
+An application built with Python and PyQt5 that helps you generate secure, truly random passwords in just a few clicks.

 ## 🧐 Overview